AvvyB/blender-multi-user/docs/getting_started/quickstart.rst

    User info panel

-Let's fill those two fields:
+Let's fill in those two fields:

 - **name**: your online name.
-- **color**: a color used to represent you in other user's workspaces(see image below).
+- **color**: a color used to represent you in other users' workspaces (see image below).

 During online sessions, other users will see your selected object and camera highlighted in your profile color.